-- Be aware that a poinsettia bought at Thanksgiving probably won't look very good by Christmas.
-Another one could be purchased in mid-December. - In a home, put a poinsettia in a spot where there is enough natural light to read fine print during the day. - Avoid bruising the plant.
-Keep it away from high-traffic areas. - Put a saucer or waterproof container under the poinsettia.
+Be aware that a poinsettia bought at Thanksgiving probably won't look very good by Christmas.
+Another one could be purchased in mid-December.

+In a home, put a poinsettia in a spot where there is enough natural light to read fine print during the day.

+Avoid bruising the plant.
+Keep it away from high-traffic areas.

+Put a saucer or waterproof container under the poinsettia.
 This will accomplish two things.
 First, it will protect furniture from water damage.
-Second, it will allow excess water to drain out of the pot. - When the top of the soil in the container is dry, water the plant thoroughly.
+Second, it will allow excess water to drain out of the pot.

+When the top of the soil in the container is dry, water the plant thoroughly.
 After the water has drained into the saucer, drain the saucer into the sink.
-If roots are waterlogged, they will rot. - Temperatures should be between 60-72°F for a poinsettia to thrive.
-(All of these tips will work for other flowering plants as well such as Christmas cactus, kalanchoes and chrysanthemums.)
+If roots are waterlogged, they will rot.

+Temperatures should be between 60 and 72° F for a poinsettia to thrive.
+(All of these tips will work for other flowering plants as well such as Christmas cactus, kalanchoes, and chrysanthemums.)

 One more item needs to be mentioned: Poinsettias are not poisonous!
-Research at The Ohio State University has shown the poinsettia plant is not harmful to human or animal health if parts of the plant are eaten.
-Visit bit.ly/OSUPoinsettias for more information.
+Research at The Ohio State University has shown that the poinsettia plant is not harmful to human or animal health if parts of the plant are eaten.
+Check the Society of American Florists About Flowers Web page for information on poinsettia testing at www.aboutflowers.com/gandb/poins.html.

-After Christmas it is possible to try to get a poinsettia to bloom again the next year.
+After Christmas, it is possible to try to get a poinsettia to bloom again the next year.
 This involves first cutting the plant back in spring and again in late summer.
 Then give the plant at least 14 hours of darkness every night from early October until buds emerge.
 Better yet, support a local horticulturist by buying another one next year!